Ironmouse: 2020–2025: Growth and VShojo membership

-Ironmouse is known for her frequent collaborations with Welsh YouTuber CDawgVA; he had learned of VTubers via Gigguk—one of his colleagues on the Trash Taste podcast.
-After watching an Ironmouse stream on Twitch out of curiosity and finding her to be "really funny", CDawgVA brought her up during a Trash Taste episode with Hololive English member Mori Calliope as a guest.
-The acknowledgement led to interest from Ironmouse, who had been also been following CDawgVA's own streams.
-Her involvement began with a voice cameo in one of his videos, and later collaborative streams; CDawgVA described himself in an interview with Dexerto as the "straight man" to Ironmouse's "chaotic" personality, while Ironmouse has considered him "genuine".
+Ironmouse is known for her frequent collaborations and friendship with Welsh YouTuber CDawgVA.
+Their dynamic has been described as complementary, with Ironmouse being more chaotic and energetic in contrast to CDawgVA’s more grounded personality.
+The two have collaborated across various projects, including appearances in each other's video content, joint participation in streaming events, and voice roles in games.

 In February 2022, Ironmouse held a subathon event, a nonstop stream in which a countdown clock was extended whenever viewers purchased paid subscriptions or otherwise made donations to the channel.
 The stream remained online even when she was asleep, during which other content, such as videos, and appearances by her friends and other guests, were featured.
 Over the course of the event, which ran for a total of 31 days through March 7, 2022, Ironmouse became the most-subscribed to female streamer on Twitch, and had the largest number of active subscribers of all Twitch channels at the time (although short of an overall record set by Ludwig during a similar event he held in 2021), with nearly 172,000 subscribers in total by the end of the event.
-Ironmouse has occasionally hosted a talk show—Speak of the Devil—which features various guests.
+Ironmouse has occasionally hosted a talk show, Speak of the Devil, in which she interviews various VTubers and online personalities.

 According to data from StreamElements and Rainmaker, Ironmouse was the eighth-most watched streamer on Twitch during the month of February 2022—marking the first time that a VTuber had made their monthly top 10.
 Discussing the event, Ironmouse felt that it was "the only time I didn't feel lonely because I felt like I had somebody there all the time.
 It was the least lonely I've ever felt in a long time."
 In March 2022, she was nominated for Best VTuber at The Streamer Awards.

 In December 2022, she was listed among the "heroes" on the Plasma Hero website for raising awareness about CVID and encouraging viewers to donate plasma.
 She has also received praise for encouraging donations to The Immune Deficiency Foundation (IDF), a charitable organization which helps people suffering from conditions like hers through research and improving the quality of life of people suffering from primary immunodeficiency.
 According to StreamsCharts, Ironmouse was the second most-watched female Twitch streamer of 2022, behind Amouranth.
 In March 2023, she won Best VTuber at The Streamer Awards.